-- The engine coolant should be at the FULL COLD level or within the COLD FILL RANGE as listed on the engine coolant reservoir (depending upon application). - Refer to scheduled maintenance information for service interval schedules. - Be sure to read and understand Precautions when servicing your vehicle in this chapter.
+- The engine coolant should be at the MAX level as listed on the engine coolant reservoir. - Refer to scheduled maintenance information for service interval schedules.

 If the engine coolant has not been checked at the recommended interval, the engine coolant reservoir may become low or empty.
 If the reservoir is low or empty, add engine coolant to the reservoir.
 Refer to Adding engine coolant in this chapter.